-Since the carbon is deficient of electrons, we can say that as the number of methyl group increases, the stability of the carbocation increases.
-Since the electropositive carbon is satiated by the electrons given by the methyl groups via +I effect.
+Since the carbon is deficient in electrons, we can say that as the number of methyl groups increases, the stability of the carbocation increases, as the electropositive carbon is satiated by the electrons given by the methyl groups via the +I effect.

 Therefore, the stability order of carbocations in organic chemistry is of the order 3° > 2° > 1° > Methyl carbocation.

-It is, therefore, a resonance effect where a C-H bond breaks and the σ-electron pair is delocalized to the vacant p-AO of the carbonation.
-Since the bond between C and H is broken, it is also called as ‘no bond resonance’.
+It is, therefore, a resonance effect, where a C-H bond breaks and the σ-electron pair is delocalised to the vacant p-AO of the carbonation.
+Since the bond between C and H is broken, it is also called ‘no bond resonance’.
 It is also referred to as the Baker-Nathan effect.

-More the number of α-hydrogens in a carbocation, that many hyperconjugated structures would be possible.
-More the number of structures more is the stability of the species.
+The more the number of α-hydrogens in a carbonation, the more hyperconjugated structures would be possible.
+The more the number of structures, the more the stability of the species.